Columbus man dies after police find him injured in wood line - NewsBreak

 A total of three people, including a 12-year-old girl, have now died from injuries they suffered in a wrong-way crash on I-465 following a police pursuit.

-Police are investigating Monday afternoon after one person was killed in a shooting on the near north side of Indianapolis. https://fox59.com/news/indycrime/person-killed-in-near-north-side-indy-shooting/
+INDIANAPOLIS — Police are investigating Monday afternoon after one person was killed in a shooting on the near north side of Indianapolis.
+Officers with the Indianapolis Metropolitan Police Department were called around 2:30 p.m. to the 1200 block of N. Illinois Street on report of a person shot.
+Upon...

 Comments / 2